FreeCodeCampOKC/hacktoberfest-project-ideas/README.md

 # Hacktoberfest Project Ideas
 A collection of project ideas to work together on for Hacktoberfest.
 Feel free to add your own!

-## Speakers Wanted+
-We currently have [this page](https://speakers-wanted.techlahoma.org/) that is driven by GitHub issues with a basic front end.
-We could improve on this or create a new version using a real back end to practice writing basic CRUD operations with a nicer front end design.

 ## Who's Who
 Kimberly created a [Who's Who Game](https://whos-who.fccokc.com) where you select the correct combination of first and last names given a photo.
 We could use more pictures and names.
 We could also consider creating a new version with a real back end to set the amount of choices and photos to guess for one round depending on difficulty.
 To contribute to the game and to add your name, click here for the repository: [Who's Who Repository](https://github.com/FreeCodeCampOKC/techlahoma-whos-who)